flyteorg/flytesnacks/examples/bigquery_integration/bigquery_integration/bigquery_agent.md

 ## Installation

-To use the flytekit BigQuery agent in your tasks, install it with `pip`:
+To install the BigQuery agent, run the following command:

 ```{eval-rst}
 .. prompt:: bash